 Implied consent is more difficult to navigate and only applies to select circumstances, including:

-- Implied consent is also obtained when people or organizations have made a donation or been a member or volunteer for your organization in the past.
-Just like existing relationships, these emails must be sent within 24 months of receiving the donation, attending their last meeting, or volunteered.
+- This type of consent is also obtained when people or organizations have made a donation or been a member or volunteer for your organization in the past.
+Just like existing relationships, these emails must be sent within 24 months of receiving the donation, attending their last meeting, or volunteering.

 - Their emails are not accompanied by a statement indicating they do not want to receive commercial electronic messages at that address.

-- Your email message must relate to your recipient’s business role, functions or duties in an official or business capacity.
+- Your commercial emails must relate to your recipient’s business roles, functions or duties in an official or business capacity.

 How should I keep records?